vikibytes/sagacite/MITx- Introduction to Probability/Unit 3 - Counting/Notes (Counting).md

 - Number of licence plates with two letters followed by three numbers -> 2 * 1 * 3 * 2 * 1

+- Unordered with repetitions:
     - Number of possible outcomes of 6 rolls of a 6-sided die : For each roll there are 6 possible outcomes.
 Therefore for 6 rolls, there are a total of 6 * 6 * 6 * 6 * 6 * 6 = 6<sup>6</sup> possible outcomes.
+    - In general, N<sup>n</sup>, where N is size of sample set, n is the number of experiments.

 - Ordered with no repetitions:
 How many pairs of people can be chosen from a group of 5 ?